-When the news came through, over the weekend just gone, that Konami's focus going forward would be on the mobile gaming market, I didn't know whether to sigh or cry (only to tweet: "fucked it").
-Something like this had been anticipated: the corporation's recent handling of its relationship with Metal Gear Solid director Hideo Kojima has been nothing short of outright hostile, and the subsequent cancellation of Silent Hills – Kojima and Guillermo del Toro's Silent Hill series reboot – got even the most optimistic gamer to thinking: they really are pulling the plug, aren't they?
+When the news came through, over the past weekend, that Konami's focus going forward would be on the mobile gaming market, I didn't know whether to sigh or cry (only to tweet: "fucked it").
+Something like this had been anticipated: The corporation's recent handling of its relationship with Metal Gear Solid director Hideo Kojima has been nothing short of outright hostile, and the subsequent cancellation of Silent Hills—Kojima and Guillermo del Toro's Silent Hill series reboot—got even the most optimistic gamer to thinking: They really are pulling the plug, aren't they?
 Shit.

 Which all sounds... horrible, basically.
 Hayakawa's statement that "mobile is where the future of gaming lies" might not be enough just now to confirm Konami's complete withdrawal from the console market, but the signs certainly point towards that fate.
 The company's very public falling out with Kojima sends the message that Konami are done with games makers, in the traditional sense, and are more interested in games marketers.
 They need the lucre, regardless of whether or not the love comes with it.